pingcap/docs-cn/faq/monitor-faq.md

 ---
-title: Monitoring FAQs
+title: TiDB Monitoring FAQs
 summary: Learn about the FAQs related to TiDB Monitoring.
 ---

-# Monitoring FAQs
+# TiDB Monitoring FAQs

 This document summarizes the FAQs related to TiDB monitoring.